-Core muscle wound is a disorder that is often misleadingly referred to as “sports hernia” and impacts primarily athletes who are playing and running soccer, hockey, basketball and rugby.
+Core muscle wound is a disorder that is often misleadingly referred to as “sports hernia” and impacts primarily athletes who are playing and running soccer, hockey, basketball, and rugby.
 It is more prevalent in men than in women.
-A total of 94% of these injuries are caused by unknown causes; the remaining 6% is due to a particular traumatic event, such as “checking” from behind during hockey play.
+A total of 94% of these injuries are caused by unknown causes; the remaining 6% are due to a particular traumatic event, such as “checking” from behind during hockey play.
 Stress from repeated twisting, kicking, and rotation at elevated speeds is a probable cause of wounds.
-This type of injury can also occur to incidental exercise and nonathletes.
-The physical therapists can enhance the strength and flexibility of people with key muscle injuries in order to return securely to their required sport or activities.
+This type of injury can also occur in incidental exercise and nonathletes.
+Physical therapists can enhance the strength and flexibility of people with key muscle injuries in order to return securely to their required sports or activities.
 Physical therapists suggest sports medicine in OKC for its treatment.

 How It Feels